Taraxacum0112/Web-lab1/README.md

 ## Description
 **Tipa Messenger** is a simple chat for communicating with friends and colleagues.
 The app is designed specifically for small groups of users.
 Developed in Python using sockets for network interaction, it allows easy real-time message exchange.
 The graphical interface is built with the PyQt library, offering a clean and minimalist user experience.

+## Features
+- Real-time messaging for small groups
+- Simple and minimalist interface
+- Nickname selection for users
+- Emoji support for more expressive conversations

 ## Instructions

 1. Download the server.exe and client.exe files.